 Para equestrian is one of the fastest growing areas in British Dressage, and it's really easy to get started!

-Whether you take up the reins for therapy with Riding for the Disabled (RDA), or you just want to get started with us directly, there are lots of ways you can get involved.
+Whether you take up the reins for therapy with Riding for Disabled (RDA) or you just want to get started with us directly, there are lots of ways you can get involved.
 Great Britain has one of the most developed pathways for equestrian disability sport in the world, offering plenty of opportunities from grassroots right up to the world stage.

 Key things to know about para dressage:

-- As a para dressage rider, you compete at a certain grade, based on your level of impairment, or against able-bodied riders if you choose
+- As a para dressage rider, you compete at a certain grade, based on your level of impairment; as a graded para rider, you can continue to competitor against able-bodied riders if you choose

 - We have a range of regional and national level training for you to get involved in

 - Bursaries are available to help those living in remote areas.
 Contact your local council for further information.

 - We have close links with Riding for the Disabled Association as well as the Para Dressage Training Trust, which owns horses that are loaned to up-and-coming riders